Rams' Wednesday Injury Report for Super Bowl LVI vs. Bengals

 More from Ram Digest:

-- Rams 'Not Closing the Door' on Darrell Henderson, Sebastian Joseph-Day Returning for Super Bowl
+- Rams Injury Roundup: Updates on Tyler Higbee, Joe Noteboom, Sebastian Joseph-Day and Others

-- Rams vs. Bengals: The Price it Takes to Attend Super Bowl LVI
+- Obstacles Behind Him, Odell Beckham Jr. is Soaking in the Value of Reaching Super Bowl LVI

-- Rams vs. Bengals Super Bowl LVI Opening Odds: Point Spread, Over/Under, Moneyline
+- Rams vs. Bengals Updated Bettings Odds for Super Bowl LVI: Point Spread, Over/Under, Moneyline

 Nick Cothrel is the publisher of Ram Digest.
 Follow Nick and Ram Digest on Twitter @NickCothrel & @RamDigestSI for more Rams coverage.